subatta/azbuild/src/README.md

 <b>How to use the gem</b>

-a2zbuild is in development and you'll need to use azdeploy until a2zbuild development is complete.
+azbuild is in development and you'll need to use azdeploy until azbuild development is complete.

 To start using azdeploy,